chriskuchar/RFX/README.md

 [![CUDA](https://img.shields.io/badge/CUDA-12.8-76B900.svg?logo=nvidia)](https://developer.nvidia.com/cuda-toolkit)

 This work aims to honor the
-legacy of Leo Breiman and Adele Cutler by ensuring their Random Forest methodology is not forgotten and remains accessible to modern researchers. https://www.stat.berkeley.edu/~breiman/RandomForests/
+legacy of Dr. Leo Breiman and Dr. Adele Cutler by ensuring their Random Forest methodology is not forgotten and remains accessible to modern researchers. https://www.stat.berkeley.edu/~breiman/RandomForests/